- Private GROUP TOUR (COSTS) is two hours long for this Maple Street and Neighborhood walking tour. Also a one hour indoor presentation can be given.

 block 3 – Lyman to Hampden

-Samosett House – The Samosett was perhaps built in 1848 or so.
-It was a hotel in the beginning.
+Samosett House – The Samosett was opened on April 8 1850 or so.
+It was a hotel in the beginning and had 50 rooms.
 The parapeted cornice is quite unique.

 block 4 – Hampden to Dwight